Blogging in 2008 was a completely different experience from how it is to blog in 2016.

-Earlier, no matter what how good or how bad your post is, you end up getting some traffic from search engine.
-In fact, few low-quality content will never affect your whole domain.
-When Google launched Google Panda (April 2011), they changed the face of the blogosphere.
+Earlier, no matter how good or how bad your posts were, you would end up getting some traffic from search engines.
+In fact, a few pieces of low-quality content wouldn’t affect your whole entire domain.

 What is low-quality content?

-I have a client (Tech blog), who have more than 5000 blog posts and despite having a genuine and a useful tech blog, his website is affected by these algorithm change.
-So, let’s assume you are one of that blogger who worked day and night to grow your blog and panda updates took away all search engine love.
+I have a client (tech blogger), who has more than 5000 blog posts.
+Despite him having a genuine and a useful tech blog, his website was affected by this algorithm change.
+So, let’s assume you are a blogger who has worked day and night to grow your blog and then the Panda updates took away all of your search engine love.

-- Finding content with no search engine traffic
+- Finding content with no search engine traffic.

-- Finding content with very little search engine traffic
+- Finding content with very little search engine traffic.

-- Finding duplicate content
+- Finding duplicate content.

-- Checking for plagiarism
+- Checking for plagiarism.

-- How to do Keyword Research
+- How to do keyword research

 - How to report copied content to Google